 Popular Beaded Beard Styles

 Styling beard beads is truly basic.
-Here are a couple of styles for you to look over.
+Here are some styles for you to look over.

 1. Verdi Beard with Braids